Haunted histories: nine spooky spots to visit

 Many of us love a good scare – whether that's an historic ghost trail through dark city streets or spine-chilling tours of haunted houses.

 When it comes to travelling there are hundreds of scary sights out there with a fascinating past.
-So if you want an eerie experience with a good dash of historic interest and a great back story then a take look at our top ten terrifying spots from across the globe.
+So if you want an eerie experience with a good dash of historic interest and a great back story then a take look at our nine terrifying spots from across the globe.

 Stanley Hotel in Colorado